Club: Al Wakrah SC | Opening: 2019 | Capacity: 40,000 seats

-Al Wakrah Stadium is a currently under construction stadium in the town of Al Wakrah that is built to serve as one of the playing venues of the 2022 World Cup in Qatar.
+Al Janoub Stadium, also known as Al Wakrah Stadium, is a recently opened new stadium in the town of Al Wakrah that was built to serve as one of the playing venues of the 2022 World Cup in Qatar.

-Al Wakrah Stadium has been designed by Zaha Hadid Architects.
-Its design is inspired by the hulls of the traditional dhow pearl fishing boats, further reflected by the use of timber and traditional materials.
+Al Janoub Stadium has been designed by Zaha Hadid Architects.
+Its design was inspired by the hulls of the traditional dhow pearl fishing boats, further reflected by the use of timber and traditional materials.
 The symmetrical roof composed of three shells is the standout feature.
-Following the release of the designs, people soon starting noting the resemblance of the roof to female genitalia, but Zaha Hadid has called any comparisons ridiculous.
+Following the release of the designs, people soon starting noting the resemblance of the roof to female genitalia, but Zaha Hadid denied any comparisons.

-The stadium will have a capacity of roughly 40,000 seats, making it eligible to host World Cup matches up to the quarter-final.
+The stadium is eligible to host World Cup matches up to the quarter-final.
 After the tournament, the stadium will be scaled down by removing the second tier to a capacity of 20,000 seats.

-Al Wakrah Stadium is getting built just east of the town of Al Wakrah on the way to the village of Al Wukair.
-The site lies about 5 kilometres east from the central Souq and coast in Al Wakrah.
+Al Janoub Stadium is located just east of the town of Al Wakrah on the way to the village of Al Wukair.
+The stadium lies about 5 kilometres east from the central Souq and coast in Al Wakrah.

 Al Wakrah lies a little over 10 kilometres south from Doha on the Persian Gulf coast.
 The distance to central Doha and The Corniche is just over 20 kilometres.